-Most modules will require the submission of one or two take-home essays.
+Most modules will require the submission of one or two take-home essays and a possible presentation.
 The first essay will be due at some point in the middle of the semester, and the second will be due after the last week of teaching.
 Please check the specific module requirements, since each module has different submission deadlines; students should note these carefully.

-If there is a single essay for the entire module, it will normally be of 3,500-4,000 words.
-If there are two essays for the module, each will normally be 2,000 words.
-However, modules in other Schools may set their own assessment lengths and methods.
-The word count does not include footnotes or bibliography.
-There is a tolerance of 10% in the length of essays, so that an essay of 2,000 words may be between 1,800 and 2,200 words.
-Students should write more only if they have the lecturer's permission - one reason for the word count is to force students to express themselves succinctly.
+Each module has its own assessment method.
+Normally the PHIL modules will be assessed via essay(s) and/or a presentation.
+Modules in other Schools may set their own assessment lengths and methods, so please pay attention to the assessment strategies in each module.
+In general, the word count does not include footnotes or bibliography.
+There is a tolerance of 10% in the length of essays, so that an essay of 4,000 words may be between 3,600 and 4,400 words.
+Students should write more only if they have the lecturer's permission - one reason for the word count is to encourage students to express themselves succinctly.